splunk-soar-connectors/cybereason/readme.md

 ## Playbook Backward Compatibility

--   The new version of this application is a complete rewrite and is not backward compatible.
-Hence, it is requested to the end-user to please update their existing playbooks by re-inserting \|
-    modifying \| deleting the corresponding action blocks to ensure the correct functioning of the playbooks created on the earlier versions of the app.
-If the end-user does not want to upgrade their playbooks, they can remain on or downgrade to the old version(v1.0.7).
+-   The below-mentioned actions have been added.
+Hence, it is requested to the end-user to please update their existing playbooks by inserting | modifying | deleting the corresponding action blocks for this action on the earlier versions of the app.
+	-   isolate specific machine
+	-   unisolate specific machine
+	-   upgrade sensor
+	-   restart sensor
+	-   query machine ip